Mike Conley Jr.: Memphis Grizzlies (2007–2019)

-2007–2010: Early years
+2007–2010: early years

 Conley joined fellow Buckeyes Greg Oden and Daequan Cook in declaring for the 2007 NBA draft; both Conley and Oden were represented by Conley's father, whom the NBA certified as an agent earlier in the year.
-Conley was drafted by the Memphis Grizzlies as the fourth overall pick after Greg Oden, Kevin Durant, and Al Horford.
+The Memphis Grizzlies drafted Conley as the fourth overall pick after Oden, Kevin Durant, and Al Horford.

 Conley had his first major appearances in January 2008.
-In Conley's first five career games, he scored 5, 10, 11, 11, and 15 points, respectively.
+In his first five career games, he scored 5, 10, 11, 11, and 15 points, respectively.
 He scored a season-high 20 points with 7 assists in a 134–124 loss to the Cleveland Cavaliers.
 Conley finished his rookie year with averages of 9.4 points and 4.2 assists per game.

 Conley started his sophomore campaign competing with Kyle Lowry for minutes.
-On January 25, 2009, the Grizzlies made Lionel Hollins the head coach after the firing of Marc Iavaroni.
+On January 25, 2009, the Grizzlies made Lionel Hollins the head coach after Marc Iavaroni was fired.
 On February 19, 2009, Lowry was traded to the Houston Rockets, which put Conley in the starting lineup.
 He averaged 10.8 points and 4.3 assists per game for the year.

 Conley cemented his role as a full-time starter for the Grizzlies in 2009.
-He posted a season-high of 25 points on March 31, 2010, during a 102–106 loss to the Dallas Mavericks.
+He posted a season high of 25 points on March 31, 2010, during a 102–106 loss to the Dallas Mavericks.
 He averaged 12.0 points and 5.3 assists on the season.